Different Tile Shapes

 Tiles are for creating straight-line designs on floors or shower walls, correct?
 They certainly can be used for that, but their potential stretches far beyond simple patterns.
 Tiles come in a variety of shapes, which can be used on their own or with others to create amazing patterns.
 When you begin to explore the many shapes that are available, you'll discover just how versatile and intriguing this medium can be.
 Ahead, learn how to use different tile shapes to enhance areas throughout your home.

 Simple shapes don't have to be boring.
 Rather, they can serve as the building blocks for nearly any tile pattern that you wish to create.
-The entryway below uses only two shapes and two colors, but the design formed by the tiles is strikingly beautiful.
-The alternating direction of the light-colored rectangles forms a basketweave pattern, while the basic black squares give the illusion of negative space.
-The basketweave design creates visual interest without overwhelming the mid-size space of the entryway.
-Noce Basketweave Pattern
+The entryway below uses only two colors, but the design formed by the tiles is strikingly beautiful.
+The alternating direction of the light-colored forms a hexagon pattern, while the basic grey shapes give the illusion of negative space.
+The hexagon design creates visual interest without overwhelming the mid-size space of the entryway.

 Create a Mural with Tiny Mosaic Shapes